dakuglin/front-end-study-guide/README.md

 Strings are useful for holding data represented in text form Used for storing and minipulating text
-String methods & properties help you work with strings
+String methods & properties help you work with strings String values are immutable, and cannot e altered once created

 Length -
 * length method returns the length of a string